Colorado Broker Pre-Licensing

 Next, you'll take and pass the Colorado Real Estate Broker Licensing Exam, which is administered by PSI.
 This exam consists of an 80-question National portion with a 120-minute time allowance and a 74-question State portion with a 110-minute time allowance.
 For more information, see the PSI Candidate Information Bulletin.

 You must next submit a set of fingerprints to the Colorado Bureau of Investigation.
 These fingerprints are used to conduct a Colorado and federal fingerprint-based criminal history background check utilizing records from the CBI and the FBI.
 For more information click here.

 Acquire errors and omissions (E&O) insurance.

-As of 7/1/2015, the Colorado Division of Real Estate’s Online Services uses eLicense for new licensee candidates to apply for their broker license, and existing licensees to manage their license.
-Register with eLicense and follow the instructions allowing you to apply for the broker license.
+The Colorado Division of Real Estate’s Online Services uses eLicense for new licensee candidates to apply for their broker license, and for existing licensees to manage their license.
+Register with eLicense and follow the instructions to officially apply for your broker license.

 There’s no reason you should be working on boring topics.
 Our LEAP platform provides the most engaging material to make studying fun and simple, helping further your success on your exam date and beyond.Take Our Course Tour »